-- Payments may only be submitted electronically through the TuitionEP (TEP) account.
-Payments made with personal checks, money orders, or cash will be assessed a \$50.00 handling fee for each transaction. - Payments must be made no later than the due date by the 11:59 p.m. deadline. - If the full payment due is NOT received before 11:59 p.m. on the fifteenth (15th) day of the month, a \$100.00 late penalty may be assessed. - Any and every bank charge associated with any NSF payments will incur a \$50.00 fee. - Student(s) may not be permitted to attend school beginning the NEXT school day if the account ever becomes past due and dismissal may result if payment arrangements acceptable to the School have not been made prior to the due date. - There is no grace period granted for any delinquent payment. - Admittance to school may be permitted after any late payment has been made, with all fees paid in full. - Any delinquent account may be submitted for collection assistance and the Student(s) may not be allowed to return to school unless and until the delinquent account has been satisfied. - Any fees incurred for collection of delinquent accounts, including attorney fees, shall be borne by the financially responsible parent/guardian. - There is no reduction in tuition for holidays, vacations, illnesses or absences.
+- All payments are to be submitted electronically through the TuitionEP (TEP) account.
+Payments made in the office (personal checks, money orders, or cash) will be assessed a \$50.00 handling fee for each transaction. - Payments must be made no later than the due date by the 11:59 p.m. deadline. - If the full payment for all charges due are not received before 11:59 p.m. on the fifteenth (15th) day of the month, a \$100.00 late penalty will be automatically assessed. - Any and every bank charge associated with any NSF payments will incur a \$50.00 fee. - Student(s) may not be permitted to attend school beginning the NEXT school day if the account ever becomes past due and dismissal may result if payment arrangements acceptable to the School have not been made prior to the due date. - There is no grace period granted for any delinquent payment. - Admittance to school may be permitted after any late payment has been made, with all fees paid in full. - Any delinquent account may be submitted for collection assistance and the Student(s) may not be allowed to return to school unless and until the delinquent account has been satisfied. - Any fees incurred for collection of delinquent accounts, including attorney fees, shall be borne by the financially responsible parent/guardian. - There is no reduction in tuition for holidays, vacations, illnesses or absences.
 Returning families must be current in all financial accounts prior to continued enrollment.